Everglades National Park: Diversion and quality of water

 Less than 50 percent of the Everglades which existed prior to drainage attempts remains intact today.
 Populations of wading birds dwindled 90 percent from their original numbers between the 1940s and 2000s.
 The diversion of water to South Florida's still-growing metropolitan areas is the Everglades National Park's number one threat.
 In the 1950s and 1960s, 1400 mi of canals and levees, 150 gates and spillways, and 16 pumping stations were constructed to direct water toward cities and away from the Everglades.
 Low levels of water leave fish vulnerable to reptiles and birds, and as sawgrass dries it can burn or die off, which in turn kills apple snails and other animals that wading birds feed upon.
 Populations of birds fluctuate; in 2009, the South Florida Water Management District claimed wading birds across South Florida increased by 335 percent.
 Following three years of increasing numbers, The Miami Herald reported in 2009 that populations of wading birds within the park decreased by 29 percent.

 Cities along the west coast of Florida rely on desalinization for fresh water; the quantity demanded is too great for the land to provide.
 Nitrates in the underground water system and high levels of mercury also impact the quality of fresh water the park receives.
 In 1998, a Florida panther was found dead in Shark Water Slough, with levels of mercury high enough to kill a human.
 Increased occurrences of algal blooms and red tide in Biscayne Bay and Florida Bay have been traced to the amounts of controlled water released from Lake Okeechobee.
 The brochure given to visitors at Everglades National Park includes a statement that reads, "Freshwater flowing into the park is engineered.
 With the help of pumps, floodgates, and retention ponds along the park's boundary, the Everglades is presently on life support, alive but diminished."
+The park operates a comprehensive Hydrologic Monitoring Program that tracks the condition of freshwater, brackish, and saltwater systems throughout the Everglades landscape.
+The National Park Service states, this network of monitoring stations analyzes water quantity, timing, distribution, and quality to guide restoration efforts and assess ecosystem health.